dynaconf/dynaconf/docs/validation.md

 settings = Dynaconf(
     validators=[
-        # Ensure some parameters exists (are required)
+        # Ensure some parameters exist (are required)
         Validator('VERSION', 'AGE', 'NAME', must_exist=True),

         # Ensure some password cannot exist
         Validator('PASSWORD', must_exist=False),

-        # Ensure some parameter mets a condition
+        # Ensure some parameter meets a condition
         # conditions: (eq, ne, lt, gt, lte, gte, identity, is_type_of, is_in, is_not_in)
         Validator('AGE', lte=30, gte=10),